 When I smile now, my laugh lines crease but don’t indent as deeply.
 My brow is smooth and flat.
 My cheeks look full and taunt.
 It’s really amazing how much my skin has improved from these threads and the results are so much more natural than fillers because there isn’t unnecessary volume being added.
 I don’t need added volume.
 My cheeks are big enough.
 What I need is an improvement in my skin quality and tightening of my skin.

 The best part about these PDO sugar threads is that the results are permanent unlike fillers.
-Fillers dissolve and fade over time, because they are temporarily plumping up the skin, but PDO threads actually stimulate the production of new collagen that can last for years depending on how you age/take care of your skin.
+Fillers dissolve and fade over time, because they are temporarily plumping up the skin, but PDO threads actually stimulate the production of new collagen and elastin and fibrous tissues that can last for years depending on how you age/take care of your skin.

 Overall, I am extremely happy with the results of the PDO thread lift I had done.
 I’ve gone back twice already to have a few more sutures added around my mouth, which is my biggest area of concern, and each time I leave feeling like my money was well spent.

 I recommend PDO sugar threads to all of my girlfriends and really try to steer them away from dermal facial fillers which I think people are realizing now can make your face look puffy, uneven and distort the facial features.

 (Before PDO threads on the left and after having 3x treatments of threads (total = 26 threads) after 4 months on right.
 In both photos I am wearing foundation and they are both taken under indoor canned lighting.
 The only other difference between these two photos is that I started using a retinol serum, too.)

 If you can, I have found what works best for me is having a series of PDO threads inserted and then coming back in for a follow up appointment 6 weeks later to have a few more inserted for a second PDO thread lift.
 This way we can see at the 6 week mark how the threads are doing and if any more are needed.